Professional Development Committee

 - If you are Full-Time faculty, please make sure to complete your Variable FLEX form (Part 2) by May15.

-- The PDC is currently accepting proposals for our Fall 2019 FLEX Day which is on Tuesday, October 22 from 8:00 AM - 4:00 PM.
-The final deadline to submit proposals for consideration in the program is Friday, October 4 by 5:00 PM.
+- The PDC is currently accepting proposals for our Spring 2020 FLEX Day which is on Tuesday, March 10 from 8:00 AM - 4:00 PM.
+The final deadline to submit proposals for consideration in the program is Monday, February 3 by 5:00 PM.

-- Archives from past FLEX day sessions, including Spring 2019, can be found here.
+- Archives from past FLEX day sessions, including Fall 2019, can be found here.

 The Professional Development Committee is charged in an advisory capacity to address the professional and personal growth needs of the campus faculty, staff, and administration in accordance with the California Education Code as well as to foster the professional development goals set forth in the CLPCCD District Educational Master Planand the Las Positas College Mission Statement & Institutional Strategic Goals.